flo-stilz/3D-Visual-Grounding-with-Transformers/README.md

 # 3D Visual Grounding with Transformers

-ToDo:
-- update paper with final version
-- check commands in table

 <p align="center"><img src="paper & figures/qual_analysis2.jpg" width="800px"/></p>

 ## Introduction
 3D visual grounding is the task of localizing a target object in a 3D scene given a natural language description.
 This work focuses on developing a transformer architecture for bounding box prediction around a target object that is described by a natural language description.